state-alchemists/zrb-ollama/README.md

 You can change this by setting the `model` parameter on `LLMTask` or the `create_rag` function.
 See [LiteLLM provider](https://docs.litellm.ai/docs/providers/) to use custom LLM.

-# CLI Command
+# Interactive Mode

 Zrb Ollama provides a simple CLI command so you can interact with the LLM immediately.
-The LLM has two tools:

-- query_internet
-- run_shell_command

 To interact with the LLM, you can invoke the following command.

 ```bash